mongodb/mongo-java-driver/README.md

 questions - you're more likely to get an answer on the [mongodb-user] (http://groups.google.com/group/mongodb-user) list on Google Groups.

+At a minimum, please include in your description the exact version of the driver that you are using.
+If you are having connectivity issues, it's often also useful to paste in the line of code where you construct the MongoClient instance, along with the values of all parameters that you pass to the constructor.
+You should also check your application logs for any connectivity-related exceptions and post those as well.

 Bugs / Feature Requests
 =======================